The average person sees more than 5,000 ads a day.

 Here's how Leadfeeder can help:

-Leadfeeder shows you more information about who comes to your website, including where they are located, what industry they are in, and their location — incredibly valuable data for building an accurate buyer profile.
+Leadfeeder shows you more information about which companies come to your website, including where they are located, what industry they are in, and their location — incredibly valuable data for building an accurate buyer profile.

 Take a look at the screenshot of the Leadfeeder dashboard below.